 Congress has long instructed American trade negotiators to find some way to do away with this tax loophole.
 Foreign governments have repeatedly refused.
 Thus, says economist Pat Choate, author of the forthcoming book "Saving Capitalism: Keeping America Strong," "even as the United States negotiates the lowering of tariffs with other nations, the VAT acts as a residual import duty that can be raised at any time, unlike a tariff rate that is bound by international agreement."

 Washington could eliminate this disadvantage by shifting from a direct to a VAT tax system.
 But an American VAT is unlikely given the state-based nature of the U.S. sales tax and current widespread opposition to any real or perceived tax increases.

 Choate proposes another approach: provide American service exporters a payment equal to the amount of the VAT other governments impose on the import of those U.S. services, such as accounting or engineering.
 Services were not included in the original international tax deal.
 So such a subsidy would not violate any U.S. obligations at the World Trade Organization.

 By such a tactical move, Washington could attempt to force an opening of real negotiations with other nations on what is now one of the principal trade and tax disadvantages imposed on U.S. producers and workers.
 "The goal would not be to increase taxes," said Choate, "but to negotiate away a major economic disadvantage that the United States now faces."

 None of this would be easy.
 But negotiations to remove foreign trade barriers in the Doha Round of multilateral talks or to gain appreciation of the Chinese renminbi are not going that well, either.
 And the U.S. trade deficit might well begin to rise again once the economy recovers.
 So what is there to lose?

-This article appears in the Aug.
-8, 2009, edition of National Journal Daily.
+This article appears in the August 8, 2009, edition of NJ Daily.